kizoey/sql-queries/README.md

 <h1> sql Queries </h1>
 This repository is a collection of Postgresql and Mysql queries written during my internship program at <b><i>Bungaejangter</i></b>.
 The files are divided based on a large theme of 'time cycle': <i>annually, quarterly, monthly, weekly and random</i>.
-For instance, queries belonging to the collection of 'monthly' are queries that are designed to extract data at a monthly basis.
+For instance, queries belonging to the collection of 'monthly' are queries that are designed to extract data at a monthly basis. <br>
 The overall architecture of the reposit is shown below.

 <h2> Queries list-up </h2>